“Positivity gets you through adversity. Confidence helps you achieve your goals.”

 “I can do this!”

 It is just four little words but the way you say it is by imagining you are writing it with your wrong hand.
-This is just one of the mind techniques Julie Watson shares with us today on The Culture of Things (TCoT) Podcast as she breaks down the difference between being positive and being confident.
+This is just one of the mind techniques Julie Watson shares with us today on The Culture of Leadership (TCoT) Podcast as she breaks down the difference between being positive and being confident.

 Julie is General Manager of Stronger Than My Excuses which helps people to find their own inspiration through presentations and web TV panel discussions.
 Everyone has a story to tell but unfortunately, many of us have excuses within that story.
 Stronger Than My Excuses is designed to help people push through those excuses, stop that status quo and move forward in their lives.

 As someone living with Chronic Renal Failure, with five years on dialysis, Julie knows a thing or two about overcoming adversity.
 Her story involves reflecting on times where she found herself sitting in pools of blood, experiencing massive seizures in the middle of the night and having a kidney transplant which didn’t work.
 Around eight years ago, Julie lost a really good job and her financial situation was in tatters, all during a period where she realised her relationship wasn’t working.